Heather J. Lynch

-Heather J. Lynch is an Associate Professor of Ecology and Evolution at Stony Brook University.
+Heather Joan Lynch is an associate professor of Ecology and Evolution at Stony Brook University and the first Endowed Chair for Ecology and Evolution at Stony Brook's Institute for Advanced Computational Science.
 She is a 2019 laureate of the Blavatnik Awards for Young Scientists and a National Geographic Explorer.
 Lynch uses satellite remote sensing, field work and mathematical models to better understand the population dynamics of the penguins of the Antarctic Peninsula.

 Early life and education

 Lynch earned her bachelor's degree in physics with a certificate in materials science engineering at Princeton University.
 She graduated summa cum laude and was awarded the American Physical Society LeRoy Apker Award for her undergraduate research on the Kondo effect.
 She worked alongside Barbara Cooper and Lydia Sohn.
 Her research included measurements of spin-polarised currents that tunnel through metallic nanoparticles.
 She moved to Harvard University for her graduate studies, where she was supported by a Lucent Technologies fellowship.
 She earned a master's degree in physics but transferred to the Department of Organismal and Evolutionary Biology to complete a doctorate in statistical ecology.
 She completed her doctoral research on insect-fire interactions under the supervision of Paul Moorcroft in 2006.
 Lynch joined the laboratory of William Fagan at the University of Maryland, College Park where she applied statistical analysis to big data that described the survivorship of mammals and biodiversity patterns in ecological networks.